-- Draft financial statements of a good quality by the deadlines you have agreed with us.
-These should be complete including all notes, the management commentary, annual governance statement and the remuneration report. - Good quality working papers at the same time as the draft financial statements.
-These will be discussed with you in advance to ensure clarity over our expectations; - Ensuring staff are available and on site (as agreed) during the period of the audit; - Prompt and adequate responses to audit queries.
+• Draft financial statements of a good quality by the deadlines agreed with management.

+- Good quality working papers at the same time as the draft financial statements.
+These will be discussed with you in advance to ensure clarity over our expectations - Ensuring staff are available and on site (as agreed) during the period of the audit - Prompt and adequate responses to audit queries.